hannah-ganne/hannah-ganne/README.md

 # Bonjour, I'm Hannah!

-I'm an aspiring full-stack developer, with a hint of favouritism towards front-end 😉.
+I'm an aspiring full-stack developer React/Node, passionate about front-end 😉.
 Korean living in France.

 ## Tidbits about myself